Nietzsche-Haus

 How long should I spend visiting?

-Most visitors spend about 1.5 to 2 hours at the Nietzsche-Haus to fully engage with the exhibits and reflect on Nietzsche’s works.
+Visitors typically spend about 1-2 hours at the Nietzsche-Haus to fully appreciate the exhibits.

 Is photography allowed?